 Hard sell the TRANSFORMATION so you can soft sell the thing that provides it

-A benefit of webinars is you’ll get to know them by answering their questions, which can make it an attractive medium for affiliate promotion.
-How come?
+A benefit of webinars is you’ll get to the attendees by answering their questions, which can make it an attractive medium for affiliate promotion.

 Leveraging ads on social media platforms is another useful approach.
 These can include: